GlTIab/mass_trufflehog/README.md

-## Scan all the repositories of a specific profile on GitHub
+# Scan all the repositories of a specific profile on GitHub
+## Find and verify secrets

 1. Install https://github.com/trufflesecurity/trufflehog